ashimsarkar1512/assignment--2-stationery-shop/Readme.md

 ## ✨ Features

 ### 🎨 Product Management
-- Add, view, update, or remove products from your inventory.
+- create, read, update, or delete products from your inventory.
 - Search products by name, brand, or category.
 - Monitor stock levels to ensure efficient inventory control.